How to Communicate Shipping Delays and Transactional Updates to Your Customers | Coronavirus Series

 Thrive Causemetics nailed this post-purchase email, which helps shoppers see how a purchase from their store helps women in need.

-Shoppers may lose track of all the new brands they’re buying from now that they’re shopping online for the majority of their purchases, but no matter how brief your interaction is with your customer, it’s an opportunity to put forth an exceptional experience.
+Shoppers may lose track of all the new brands they’re buying from now that they’re shopping online for the majority of their purchases, but no matter how brief your interaction is with your customer, it’s an opportunity to put forth an exceptional experience and show customers why they should come back.

 What to avoid